PythonMasterAlexander/react-setup-from-scratch/README.md

 ```bash
 pnpm add react react-dom
 ```
 ### Add linting and formatting
 ```bash
 pnpm add -D eslint prettier
 ```
-NB: Config files for linting and formatting must be added, read the documentation

 ### Adding TypeScript in the project
 ```bash
 pnpm add -D typescript
 pnpm add @types/react @types/react-dom
 ```
-NB: Config file for TypeScript must be added, read the documentation

 ### It's a good idea to use React developer tools in your preferred web browser

 ### React Compiler